Do you love good food?

 Add pastured poultry!

-From June through November, we'll be processing five batches of broiler chickens for same-day pick-up at the farm.
+In June we'll be processing one of broiler chickens for same-day pick-up at the farm.
 Our birds spend their days roaming on fresh pasture, are fed organic grain, and basically live like kings and queens!